ndrakos/blog/_posts/2020-10-01-Luminosity_Function.md

 <img src="{{ site.baseurl }}/assets/plots/20201001_LF.png">

+**Update 10/02: The Bouwens relations should have only been for z>4... see next post**

 ## $$M_{\rm UV}$$ assignment

 First, I want to check if this is due to problems in the $$M_{\rm UV}$$--$$M$$ relation.
 Here are how our current mock catalog relations compare to the relations in W18: